Heal a broken heart – How to | A spiritual guide to recovering from broken heart by Amy Garner.

 What not to do to clear your cords:

-Convince yourself that it’s better to remain connected energetically – even in unhealthy ways – when it’s not for the highest good.
+Convince yourself that it’s better to remain connected energetically – even in unhealthy ways.
+As painful as it may feel to be separate, staying energetically tied is not for your highest good.

 Heal a broken heart – #5 Closure